Written by Dyami Millarson

 The general trend that Jeremy Dean describes is one of the main problems I have with the polyglot movement as well as the self-improvement movement.
 Language-learning is not about me, but about something greater than me; it is about interacting with others, it is about giving something to others, it is about being part of a community and being aware of the knowledge that should be allowed to disappear due to the death of that community’s language.

 People are too self-centred rather than attentive to others and their surroundings.
-I like giving the spotlight to different small communities and so on, I do have the role of speaking about their and informing the public about them but this is not to boost my ego, this is rather an opportunity for familiarising the outside world with otherwise obscure languages.
-I would prefer staying outside the spotlight if it weren’t for the positive contribution I can actually make to these communities.
+I like giving the spotlight to different small communities and so on, I do have the role of speaking about their language and informing the public about their community but this is not to boost my ego, this is rather an opportunity for familiarising the outside world with otherwise obscure languages.
+I would prefer staying out of the spotlight if it weren’t for the positive contribution I can actually make to these communities.
 I really see their strong emotions about their languages, and recognising that these languages actually matter, I believe the right thing to do is to learnt hese languages, integrate into these communities and inform the rest of the world about why these communities and their languages are valuable.

 Alexander Arguelles offers a definition of polyglot in a 2019 article as follows: